 Parishioners gathered in nearby parking lots to watch the scene unfold.
-As they looked on, their numbers swelled.
-Those who arrived after the others ran to embrace old friends.
+As they looked on, their numbers swelled, and many ran to embrace old friends.
 Some, many former residents of Aurora, drove in from places as far away as Barrie just to be with their fellow congregants as the unthinkable happened.